About

 Hands-on papercraft

-Facilitating the making of tactile paper insects & birds, nurturing creativity through sustainable craft.
+Facilitating the creation of tactile paper birds & insects — nurturing creativity, curiosity & connection through sustainable craft.

 Illustrated icon of two speech bubbles with a barn swallow flying around them, symbolising storytelling and connection.